How to Create a Membership Website With WordPress

 In this article, we’ll break down what constitutes a WordPress member site.
 Then we’ll introduce you to five plugins you can use to create one:

-Afterward, we’ll show you how to create a WordPress membership site using one of those plugins.
+Afterward, we’ll show you how to create a website for WordPress membership using one of those plugins.
 We have a lot of ground to cover, so let’s get to it!

 If you have user registration enabled on your website, then you’re technically running a WordPress membership site.
 That includes any site where people can visit, sign up, and become members.